komali2/blog/content/posts/my-emacs-environment/index.md

 {{< img src="helmspc.png" alt="Screenshot of a helm buffer listing available commands in emacs.">}}

 From here I can explore each of those options deeper by pressing whatever given key.
 It's a great way to learn all that's possible for a given major mode.
-For example, if you want to see what you can do in a Javascript file, upon entering one, try pressing `,`, which is typically how major mode functions are accessed, and explore what's made possible.
+For example, if you want to see what you can do in a Javascript file, upon entering one, try pressing `,` (comma) or `SPC-m`, which is typically how major mode functions are accessed, and explore what's made possible (it shows `major mode commands`).

 To enable helm, add it to your `dotspacemacs/layers`, as `helm`.
 I think it's there and enabled by default in spacemacs, or perhaps spacemacs asks you whether you want helm or ivy during first-time setup, I don't remember.